 M.D. with Distinction in Research

-Students must submit a formal application and a personal statement describing the student’s interest in research.
-The statement should include a description of how the experience will be used in their future career path.
-Students must submit the application before beginning any of the required work.
+Students must submit a formal application and a CV detailing the students research experiences.
 Students may apply at any point in their medical school career, but applications must be received and approved by January 31 of the year before the anticipated graduation date. (e.g., by Jan.
-31, 2014, for an expected 2015 graduation.)
-This deadline is set to make sure that all parties can review and approve the research for distinction.
+31, 2018, for an expected 2019 graduation).
+This deadline is set to make sure that all parties can review and approve the research for Distinction.

 Research performed under the auspices of a nationally recognized research program (e.g., Sarnoff, Cloisters, HHMI, or Doris Duke Clinical Research programs) during medical school will be eligible for fulfillment of the research requirement.